 The words “cohabitation” and “Catholic” do not really go together.
-Clara had been living with her boyfriend for 18 months.
+Clara* had been living with her boyfriend for 18 months.
 When she went to confession, the priest did not want to give her absolution.
 It was then when she asked herself, “Is what I’m doing so wrong?!”
-Clara shares her story.
+Clara shares her experience of cohabitation and why she decided to change her life.

 My adolescent years

 I have always been brought up in a family where religion is very important.
 However, as I grew older, the more my parents sought after me to join them in their religious community, the more I refused to accept to go.
 Eventually, at the age of 18, I used to tell them that I was going to mass and wasn’t.
 There was a time in my life where I didn’t go to mass or pray for a long period of time; years at times.
-Every now and then I used to go to Lenten talks or something, but it was all because I had to, therefore everything felt so superficial.
+Every now and then I used to go to Lenten talks or something, but it was all because I had to.
 I used to think that people who are religious are boring people who have nothing more interesting to do in their life.
-It’s like they are religious fanatics because either they have nothing better to do or because there is something totally wrong in their life!
+It’s like they’re religious fanatics because either they have nothing better to do or because there is something totally wrong in their life!

 My life in cohabitation and Catholic turning point